karmaniverous/blog/_posts/2024-09-17-code-complete-a-day-in-the-life-of-a-product.md

 When you create a generic solution to an entire category of problems, you don't just build the thing differently. **_You build a different thing._**
 {: .notice--info}

-My initial implementation of the VeteranCrowd back end was in Javascript, so early verions of `entity-manager` followed suit.
+My initial implementation of the VeteranCrowd back end was in Javascript, so early versions of `entity-manager` followed suit.

 But early on we refactored our front end into Typescript, and the [Serverless Framework](https://www.serverless.com/) underlying our back end has shifted to Typescript-first with [version 4](https://www.serverless.com/blog/serverless-framework-v4-general-availability).
 So like it or not (and I _do_ like it), our back end will be moving to Typescript soon enough.